The North Somerset Local Plan

 The last bullet point raised concerns in Clevedon as reported in the local press in February 2024.

-Since then, however, the government proposes significant changes.
+Since the election, however, the government proposes significant changes.
 Green belt may be converted to grey belt and built on as long as 40% or more of the houses are “affordable”.
 North Somerset’s compulsory requirement to build houses in the fifteen year period of the plan has reverted to nearer 21,000.
-Cosequently the Local Plan has been held back for further adjustments and subsequent consultation meaning that it is unlile yot b ratified until well into next year, thereby becoming the Local Plan for 2025 – 2040.
+Consequently the Local Plan was held back for further adjustments and subsequent consultation meaning that it was unlikely to be ratified until well into next year, thereby becoming the Local Plan for 2025 – 2040.
 As long as North Somerset has no substantive plan, house builders can easily successfully challenge any opposition to proposed development.
 As 40% of North Somerset’s land is in the flood plain and 40% in the green belt with the remaining 20% already built on, it is clear that houses will continue to be crowded into the already built environment and into green belt.

 You can find more details on the North Somerset Council Website: https://n-somerset.gov.uk/my-services/planning-building-control/planning-policy/our-local-plan/local-plan-2040